BlueBrain/connectome-tools/doc/source/tools.rst

 **mask**
     | Region of interest [default: ``None``].
-    | If provided, only axonal segments within this region would be considered.
+    | If provided, only segments within this region would be considered.

 **assume_syns_bouton**
     Assumed synapse count per bouton [default: ``1.0``]